ZikiApp/api-docs/source/index.html.md

 ---
-title: API Reference
+title: Ziki API Documentation

 language_tabs: # must be one of https://git.io/vQNgJ
-  - HTTP
-  - JSON
+  - CURL

 # toc_footers:
 #   - <a href='#'>Sign Up for a Developer Key</a>